What Are The Different Types Of Peer Review?

 Final Words

 Researchers and authors in the academic publishing domain must understand the various types of peer review.
-Each model—whether single-anonymous, double-anonymous, or open peer review—has its strengths and weaknesses, influencing the feedback process and publication outcomes.
+Each model has its own strengths and weaknesses, influencing the feedback process and publication outcomes.

 As the academic community seeks to improve research quality and transparency, future trends may include more widespread adoption of open and post-publication peer review, which can enhance collaboration and accountability.